 Clos des Brusquieres was founded slightly before the start of the 20th century in the Southern Rhone Valley.
 The first official vintage from the property was the 1912.
 At the time, the wine was known as Clos Courtil.
 Courtil was the family name.
 However, like many producers in Chateauneuf du Pape, Clos des Brusquieres sold most of the grapes to negociants for decades.
 That changed in 1996 when the property began producing, bottling and selling their own wine.
 The estate takes its name from the les Brusquieres lieu-dit, where many of their best vines are planted in.

 Clos des Brusquieres Vineyards, Wine, Winemaking

-Clos des Brusquieres is one of the few Chateuneuf du Pape producers that makes only one wine.
+Clos des Brusquieres is one of the few Chateauneuf du Pape producers that makes only one wine.
 The estate produces 1 red, Chateauneuf du Pape which is usually a blend of grapes that feature 80% Grenache, 10% Syrah and 10% Mourvedre.
 The vines are old at close to 85 years of age.
+The terroir is mostly rocks and stones, but you find other soil types in their vineyards as well.
+The vines are planted in the les Brusquieres, Pradel and le Tresquoys lieux-dits.
 The wine is aged different vessels, depending the grape variety.
 The Grenache is aged in traditional cement vats.
 The Mourvedre and Syrah are both aged in a combination of old and new demi muids.
 The aging usually ranges from 12 to 18 months depending entirely on the character and quality of the vintage.
 On average the production of Clos des Brusquieres is close to 2,500 cases of wine per year.